If you’re reading this, you’re probably interested in self-improvement. That’s a great thing because self-improvement is absolutely life-changing.

 #7 Influence: The Psychology of Persuasion

-Learning about psychology is useful because it allows you to understand people on a really deep level.
+Learning about psychology is useful because it helps you to understand people on a really deep level.
 Psychology deals with the underlying mechanisms that control how our minds think and make decisions.
-The book explains how you can use those mechanisms to your advantage to influence people – and avoid being influenced yourself.
+This book explains how you can use those mechanisms to your advantage to influence people – and avoid being influenced yourself.

 This book is critical for learning how to effectively navigate the world, influence others, and sell yourself.
 You’ll need it any time you try to negotiate, sell a product, market something, or to defend against someone trying to influence you.